pegkhiev/PH_Analysis/README.md

 ## De-duplicated Retirement List

 To deduplicate the rows, the following query is used.
 This is using a SELECT-OVER-PARTION BY query.
-For the PARTITION BY function, emp_no is used because names can be the same for two different employees, but only emp_no is unique.
+For the PARTITION BY function, __emp_no__ is used because names can be the same for two different employees, but only emp_no is unique.

 First the sub-query is to apply row_number() for emp_no that are partitioned and ordered by their from_date in descending order, along with other columns.
 Therefore the latest date of the employee's employment is the first row number.
 After the sub-query, the query is to select only the rows where the row_number is 1 for each emp_no.
 This way only the most present title is chosen and removing the de-duplicated rows.

 __The total number of employees after de-duplication is 41,380.__

+### Note: However as the FULL RETIREMENT LIST does not take into account the employment date, so even after the deduplication, some employees could have already left the company.
+Therefore this number is only accurate as to deduplicating "full retirement list", but is NOT accurate in excluding those who have already left.

 <img alt = "query_deduplication" src = https://github.com/pegkhiev/PH_Analysis/blob/master/Challenge/query_deduplication.png>

 <img alt = "deduplicated_table" src = https://github.com/pegkhiev/PH_Analysis/blob/master/Challenge/deduplicated_retirement.png>

-### Titles ordered by date
+## Titles ordered by date

 To find out total number of titles for the full retirement list in descending order by their from_date, the query is grouped by title.
 I performed a count(title), and then MAX(from_date) aggregration to determine the latest date of the title.
 Then the table is ordered by descending date so that the resulting table is in descending order by date.

 __The highest numbers are in Engineering department.
 A total of 20,793 retiring employees are in Engineering department (Senior Engineers, Engineers, Assistant Engineers)__

+### Again, this list is derived from the above list.
+Therefore the number also includes the ones who have already LEFT the company.

 <img alt = "query_titlebydate" src = https://github.com/pegkhiev/PH_Analysis/blob/master/Challenge/query_titlebydate.png>